Ceramicwhite/grants-dashboard/docs/Frequently-Asked-Questions.md

 To be awarded a grant, the grant lead must be able to pass Know-Your-Customer onboarding in compliance with United States Law.
 To pass the onboarding, you must be able to supply and submit valid identification documents, proof of residence, and be over the age of 18.
 Any applicant that is a resident of a country listed on the [U.S. Department of Treasury Sanctions List](https://home.treasury.gov/policy-issues/financial-sanctions/sanctions-programs-and-country-information) is not eligible for a grant.

-Over 18?

-### Can you apply for and be awarded grants if you are currently in the Stacks Accelerator, Clarity Universe or other Stacks ecosystem programs?
+### If I am currently enrolled in one of the other Stacks Programs can I still apply for a grant?

-If you are currently taking part in one of the other Stacks Launchpad Programs, you are not eligible for a grant during that time.
+If you are currently enrolled in or taking part in one of the other Stacks Launchpad Programs such as [Web3Starup Lab](https://www.web3startuplab.io/), [Stacks Accelerator](https://stacks.ac), [The Mintery](https://mintery.co/), you are not eligible to apply for a grant until you have finished those programs.

 ### Can I have more than one open grant?